quiffhanger/home-deter/README.md

 # home-deter
-Automation to respond to various triggers and initiate intruder deterrence measures
+Automation to respond to various triggers and initiate intruder deterrence measures.